soundcloud/dns-endpoint-pool/README.md

 - `failureWindow`: size of the sliding window of time in which the failures are counted.
 - `resetTimeout`: the length of the window in which to record failures.
 Also the timeout before an endpoint will be tried again.
+- `onReady`: callback that will be executed after the list of endpoints is fetched for the first time.
+This does *not* guarantee that the endpoint list is not empty.

 ### `pool.getEndpoint()`